-If you are not able to attend the Thirteenth IGF meeting in Paris, France, you can follow it remotely!
 Online participation, and specifically the hubs structure, have been successful in previous IGFs.
 This time again you can follow the discussions from home or office; watch the webcast of the event; follow real-time closed captioning; and participate live.
 You can register as an individual online participant.
-Or you can also expand the discussions and organize an IGF hub in your city!
+Or you can also expand the discussions and organize an IGF HUB in your city!

 Online participants/Remote hubs will be able to interact with the meeting by asking for the floor when the panel moderator opens it for questions from the audience, and sending text questions and/or video/audio interventions by using the online participation platform.

 Hubs are local meetings that take place in parallel with the IGF.
 People can watch the webcast of IGF sessions together and send interventions (via text, audio or video) that can be answered by panelists in IGF.
 In addition, hub organizers can hold debates to discuss the themes introduced at the IGF from their local perspective.
-Several training sessions for Remote Panelists and Remote Hubs will be held during October-November 2018.
+Training sessions for Remote Hubs are programmed: IGF 2020 WEBINARS for Organizers, Speakers, Hubs and everyone: 12th and 14th October.
+Attendance to any of these sessions is important for the success of your Hub at the IGF 2020.

 There are several advantages in creating a hub: